 How to make a payment: People sending a payment should make the check out to “United States Treasury” and should enclose it with, but not attach it to, the tax return or the Form 1040-V, Payment Voucher, if used.
 Write your name, address, SSN, telephone number, tax year and form number on the check or money order.
 If you file electronically, you can file and pay in a single step by authorizing an electronic funds withdrawal.
 Whether you file a paper return or file electronically, you can pay by phone or online using a credit or debit card.
+Take into account the reputation and trustworthiness of card payment providers when comparing.
 Visit IRS.gov for more information on payment options.

 File an extension: Taxpayers who will not be able to file a return by the April 15 deadline should request an extension of time to file.
 If you can’t meet the April 15 filing deadline, get an automatic six-month extension of time to file by filing Form 4868, Automatic Extension of Time to File.
 The form needs to be submitted by April 15.
 Remember, the extension of time to file is not an extension of time to pay.

 Before you seal the envelope or hit send, go over all the information on your return again.
 Errors may delay the processing of your return, so it’